cornerstone-data/luc/docs/methodology.md

 ### From rollups to emissions factors (`trace.py`)

-`trace.py` takes the attribution rollup and derives the emissions factor identically for both methodologies — the only methodology-specific step is where production comes from (NASS yield × area for direct; MapSPAM production for statistical):
+`trace.py` takes the attribution rollup and derives the emissions factor identically for both methodologies — the only methodology-specific step is where production comes from (NASS yield × area for direct; for statistical, MapSPAM production for crops and GPW heads × FAOSTAT carcass weight per head for livestock):

 ```
 emissions_factor_kgco2e_per_kg = Σ emissions / Σ production